MarilenaRoque/JoyStickedExperience/README.md

 # JoySticked Experiece

-> This project is a website for a fictitious Gamer Event.
+> This is a fully responsive website for a Gamer Event.
+It was developed using HTML5, CSS3 and Bootstrap.
+It is presented on 3 different versions: mobile, tablet and desktop.

 This is my capstone project for the HTML5/CSS3 module from Microverse Curriculum.